BenElhajWiem/forecasting/README.md

 # Forecasting as Reasoning
-**Retrieval-Augmented Multi-Agent LLMs for Interpretable Time Series Forecasting**
+**Retrieval-Augmented Multi-Agent LLMs for Time Series Forecasting**

 This repository contains the reference implementation for the paper:

-> **Forecasting as Reasoning: A Retrieval-Augmented Multi-Agent LLM Framework for Interpretable Time Series Forecasting**
+> **Forecasting as Reasoning: A Retrieval-Augmented Multi-Agent LLM Framework for Time Series Forecasting**

 <p align="center">
   <img src="assets/architecture.png" width="85%" alt="Overview of the retrieval-augmented multi-agent forecasting framework">